wp-plugins/simply-rets/readme.txt

 You can simply install this plugin a couple of different ways:

 = Wordpress Plugin Directory =

 1. If you usually install plugins via the Wordpress Dashboard 'Add Plugins' page, you can just search for 'Simply Rets' and click install!

 = Install from the .zip: =

 1. Download the `.zip` file

-1. In your Wordpress dashboard, go to 'Plugins' -> 'Add New'.
-Choose 'Upload a New Plugin' and upload the `.zip` file.
+1. In your Wordpress dashboard, go to `Plugins -> Add New`.
+Choose `Upload a New Plugin` and upload the `.zip` file.

 = Manual install from .zip: =

 1. Download the `.zip` file and extract it into your sites `wp-content/plugins` directory

 1. Be sure to extract it into a directory called `wp-content/plugins/simply-rets/`.

 = Activating =

 Once you have the plugin installed via one of the methods above, you can go to the Plugins page of your Wordpress site and click `activate` on Simply Rets.
 Once successfully activated, you can start using the